Robinyo/serendipity/docs/serendipity/tutorials/case-management/README.md

 ## Information Management

-In the Australian human services ecosystem—governed by frameworks such as the Information Security Manual (ISM), Protective Security Policy Framework (PSPF), the ACSC Essential Eight, and specific sector standards like MARAM (Family Violence Multi-Agency Risk Assessment and Management) or the National Standards for Mental Health Services—data collection must strictly balance client-centricity with compliance, privacy, and security.
+In the Australian human services ecosystem — governed by frameworks such as the Information Security Manual (ISM), Protective Security Policy Framework (PSPF), the ACSC Essential Eight, and specific sector standards like MARAM (Family Violence Multi-Agency Risk Assessment and Management) or the National Standards for Mental Health Services — data collection must strictly balance client-centricity with compliance, privacy, and security.

 When designing or operating a case management system within this context, the following information should be